coffeepot-shaped lighthouse, known fondly to locals as "Bug Light," or

 In the late 1980s vandals broke into the lantern room, leaving

-so much that all the wood had to be removed, leaving bare iron
+much that all the wood had to be removed, leaving bare iron walls.

-an organization, and the five-year lease expired.
+organization, and the five-year lease expired.
 In 1993 the Coast Guard

 again talked of replacing the lighthouse with a fiberglass pole, or at

 least removing the lantern room.
 This time Dr. Don Muirhead of Duxbury,

 Project Bug Light is now responsible for the care of Plymouth

-name of the organization to match the mission.
-Founder Don Muirhead
+organization to match the mission.
+Founder Don Muirhead died in 2000,

-at the light and to raise funds toward the continued preservation of "The
+the light and to raise funds toward the continued preservation of "The